David Richard Pigot: Life

 Pigot was born at Park House, in Kilworth, County Cork, the only son of John Pigot, a doctor of Physic of high reputation, and his wife Margaret Nagle.
 He went to school in Fermoy and graduated from Trinity College Dublin.
 Originally he intended to follow his father's profession, and studied medicine in Edinburgh.
 He then decided on a career in the law, was called to the Bar in 1826 and became King's Counsel in 1835.
 He represented Daniel O'Connell in the unsuccessful effort to prosecute him in 1831, and in later life, he was one of the few judges of whom O'Connell spoke highly.
 He was appointed Solicitor-General for Ireland in 1839 and elected to parliament as member for Clonmel in the same year.
 He was Attorney-General for Ireland from 1840 to 1841.
 He was a visitor of Maynooth College.
 In 1846 he was appointed Chief Baron of the Irish Exchequer and held that office until his death.
-He was briefly considered for the office of Lord Chancellor of Ireland in 1868.
+In January 1848, Pigot sat as Lord Chief Baron, alongside Lord Chief Justice Francis Blackburne, on the Special Commission for County Clare held at Ennis to try cases arising from agrarian disturbance.
+He was also briefly considered for the office of Lord Chancellor of Ireland in 1868.

 He lived at No. 80 Merrion Square, which was then one of the most fashionable streets in Dublin, where several of his judicial colleagues also had their residences.
 Unlike many of his colleagues, he does not seem to have had a "place in the country".